Vanarga/pwshExcel/README.md

     **.PARAMETER** - HashtableReturn
         The switch parameter HashtableReturn with default value False, causes the function to return an array of hashtables instead of an array of objects.

+    **.PARAMETER** - TrimHeaders
+    The optional switch parameter TrimHeaders, removes whitespace from the column headers when creating the object or hashtable.

     **.EXAMPLE**
         The example below returns an array of custom objects using the first row as object parameter names and each additional row as object data.
 ```